-Let me show you where to stop on a San Francisco to Los Angeles road trip – I’ve done the route twice!
+Let me show you where to stop on a San Francisco to Los Angeles road trip – so good, I’ve done the route twice!

 The San Francisco to Los Angeles drive is still one of my absolute favourite I’ve ever done.
 In fact, it’s so good I’ve done the Pacific Coast Highway road trip twice.
 Wouldn’t mind going again TBH.

 Highway 1, as it’s also known, actually starts as soon as you arrive in California.
 It begins at the northern border with Oregon and stretches all the way down to finish in San Diego.
 If you steamed ahead the whole route would take ten hours to do, but then you’d miss out on all the joys of the 1000km of impressive roads, views, and cool places to stop along the way.